ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 very large user base (> 5 million users), could potentially allow for larger values.
-Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in privacy if clients still hold redemption tokens for previously active issuers.
+Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in anonymity if clients still hold redemption tokens for previously active issuers.

 In addition, we RECOMMEND that trusted registries indicate at all times